shikharvarshney/JamCityClubApp/README.md

 Once the AWS resources have been provisioned, the script will print a URL to visit in your browser to see the demo.

+### Common pitfalls to avoid
-Before using this app:- ```You have to add your email Ids on SES console since I have not used a verified domain for this app.
+Before using this app:-
+1. ```You have to add your email Ids on SES console since I have not used a verified domain for this app.
 This will facilitate you to send emails to the people without a verified domain and test my functionality of inviting users to the Club.```
+2. In the 'www' folder in index.js file.
+I have directly kept the provision of keeping the acess key and secret key directly in the code.
+I know, this is not a good practice and I usually use the ```aws-sdk``` to create and SES object an then configure it to send Emails in my code.
+Since, i dont wamt to include any NPM package in here and just wanted to show that this functionality can work, I kept it that way.
+Thanks for understanding.

 NB: The Kinesis functionality has been disabled because it is billed per shard-hour.
 To enable it, edit `cloudformation/template.yaml` and uncomment the relevant lines before running `deploy.sh`.